Alejandro-ZZ/Deep-Learning/Multilayer-Perceptron/readme.md

     * Four different model are implemented and compared.
     * Learning curves are analyzed to improve the model performance.
     * Used of *Dropout* layers and weight *regularizers*.
+    * Implementation of [ReduceLROnPlateau](https://keras.io/api/callbacks/reduce_lr_on_plateau/) callback to reduce learning rate when a metric has stopped improving.